Proto:Sonic the Hedgehog (Genesis)

 Work Zone Act 3 and Final Zone) haven't been started at all, or are obvious placeholder designs (like the Special Stage).

-Long considered a "white whale" by the community, a Sonic 1 prototype was sought after for around two decades; certainly ever since the first Sonic 2 prototype was discovered back in 1998.
-Indeed, by the time this build finally surfaced, prototypes of all the other 16-bit Sonic games had already been discovered and shared with the public.
+Long considered a holy grail by the Sonic community, a Sonic 1 prototype was sought after for around two decades.
+During the time before this build surfaced, prototypes of all the other 16-bit Sonic games had already been discovered, dumped and shared with the public.
 Along the way, there were also a few ROM hacks created, as attempted guesses to what such a prototype would look and play like (including Sonic 1 Beta Hoax, and Sonic 1 Beta Remake).

-It was not until late 2020 that an individual by the name of Buckaroo finally dumped this prototype of the first Sonic game, releasing it through Hidden Palace (on New Year's Day) for all to enjoy.
+It wasn't until late 2020 that an individual by the name of Buckaroo found a cartridge containing this prototype, and released its contents through Hidden Palace (on New Year's Day) for gamers to enjoy.
 According to drx, this build was originally sent to an unspecified UK video game magazine in early 1991 for their pre-release coverage.